 All ACGF projects must meet the ACGF investment principles and eligibility criteria.
 The criteria were developed jointly by the governments of ASEAN member states and ACGF cofinancing partners and align with the ADB Green Bond Framework and the ASEAN Green Bond Standards.
 As such they were approved by the AIF Board in November 2019 with the aim to support projects that help meet climate change and environmental goals (green impact), are financially sustainable (bankable), and are designed to mobilize private, institutional, and commercial (PIC) capital in the long term.

 Relevant Sectors and Project Types

-The ACGF will support green infrastructure development in energy, transport, water, urban, and multisector projects that actively contribute to environmental sustainability and climate goals as described in the table above.
+The ACGF will support green infrastructure development in the energy, transport, water, and urban sectors, as well as multisector projects that actively contribute to environmental sustainability and climate goals as described above.
 Examples of green infrastructure include, but are not limited to, renewable energy, energy efficiency, sustainable transport systems, green cities, and sustainable water supply and sanitation.

-Table 2 outlines the terms offered for ACGF-eligible loans from the AIF.
-To help incentivize green infrastructure investments, the AIF provides low lending rates through the ACGF for the initial 7-years of the project cycle.
+The ACGF offers attractive lending terms, complementing ADB and partner resources, through two modalities: An ACGF Regular lending modality, open for all AIF borrowing member countries, and an ACGF Concessional lending modality, open for ADB Group A (concessional assistance-only) developing member countries.
+To help incentivize green infrastructure investments, the ACGF provides low lending rates for the initial years of the project cycle.
 This two-tier pricing system will partially offset the high upfront capital costs that green infrastructure projects often face, thereby helping to de-risk the projects.
-Cambodia, Lao PDR, and Myanmar could avail of more concessional terms from AIF, depending on the project.

 ADB cofinancing loans will follow ADB’s terms and conditions for its regular ordinary capital resources (OCR) and/or concessional OCR loans.
 Terms for financing provided by the ACGF’s other cofinancing partners will be available on a project-by-project basis.